It used to be called microblogging.

 The reality is that most nonprofits or NGOs are NEVER going to have news this big EVER.
 If you are donating most of your planning to how to make a post go viral, you are missing the point of microblogging's value to nonprofits and NGOs.

-Also, remember that anyone who wants to can see this event happen.
-It's an entirely public event.
+Also, remember that anyone who wants to can see this event

-For instance, in Kyiv, Ukraine in 2014, I live-tweeted for the 2014 United Nations Social Good conversation, which took place over one day in 170 countries and 45 languages.
+During political gatherings, like meeting with US Senators, I live post a lot, unofficially.
+I've also done it officially: For instance, in Kyiv, Ukraine in 2014, I live-tweeted for the 2014 United Nations Social Good conversation, which took place over one day in 170 countries and 45 languages.
 The UN hosted a live, onsite, in-person event in Kyiv, and I live-tweeted from the event via the UNDP Twitter account, tagging the tweets with #UATech4Good.
 You can see what this looked like on Twitter here.

-In October 2018, I live-tweeted a candidate forum that featured all the people running for city council in the town where I live in Oregon.
-You can read the archive of my live-tweets on Wakelet.
+city council in the town where I live in Oregon.
+You can read

 Once you launch your microblogs, evaluate your efforts.
 If you encourage your volunteers, event attendees, etc. to text-their-location at the start, during or at the end of an event, track the results: do you see an increase in the number of phone calls or emails to your organization regarding volunteering?
 An increase in phone calls requesting more information?
 More attendees to an event?
 Ask your volunteers and other supporters as well what kind of responses they get per a message they have sent out to their network.